 TAGS: case study, ethics, principles

 Scenario: The career center was informed by a graduating student that A Incorporated revoked her employment offer a month prior to when she was scheduled to begin work.
-She was told that A Inc.’s personnel needs for the coming year were overestimated and they no longer had a position for her.
+She was told that A Inc.’s personnel needs for the coming year were overestimated and the company no longer had a position for her.
 The student in good faith withdrew her candidacy from other companies when she accepted the A Inc. job offer.
 Now that the semester is nearly over, she no longer has access to companies recruiting on campus.
 While she considers it of little consolation, A Inc. has offered to send her resume to other employers that are hiring and provide her with a good reference.

 Analysis: With this situation being communicated by the student, it may be wise to pursue more information about this situation from the student first.
 Ask her to share, as best she can remember, what information was provided by the company.
 If it was simply an e-mail notification, then ask that it be shared with you.
 If it were a conversation, what was shared with her by the A Inc. representative?
 Was there any further detail offered relating to the company’s overestimate of positions needed?
 Did the company share if there would be an impact on other graduates who accepted offers?
 Were there other employment options within the company that were offered to the student?
 Were there any other considerations beyond the offer of referring her resume and giving her a good reference?
 On what would the reference be based?
 Was she previously an intern or co-op student with A Inc.?
 Sharing with the student that you’ll pursue a similar line of questioning with the employer may help motivate her to be as precise as she can be in articulating to you the communications she had with A Inc.

-For the employer, a significant situation that A Inc. may not have considered is the impact of this offer withdrawal on their campus reputation.
+For the employer, a significant situation that A Inc. may not have considered is the impact of this offer withdrawal on its campus reputation.
 With so many students frequently connecting to their friends and classmates through social media, a student perceiving mistreatment by a company could spread very quickly within his or her campus network.
 Beyond having an impact on future prospective hires, faculty members who teach and mentor these students may also form a negative opinion of A Inc. based on this decision and how/why it was made.
 For this reason especially, restoring A Inc.’s reputation on campus could take several years.
 Many CCDs consider it an important professional obligation to fully brief employers on the potential consequences of their job offer withdrawal decision on campus relations.

 Is there an impact that the CCD can have on the company decision?
-When there was early notification by the companies of these circumstances, CCDs have had an impact on the decision-making.
-However, when notified after the fact, by the student and not the company, the chances for such a change in an employer’s decision-making is much more remote.
+When there was early notification by the companies of these circumstances, CCDs have had an impact on the decision making.
+However, when notified after the fact by the student and not the company, the chances for such a change in an employer’s decision making is much more remote.

 Ultimately, efforts that lead the student to believe that A Inc. treated her fairly given the circumstances will reduce the likelihood that the company’s reputation on campus will be impugned.